RayNCode/code_collab/ROAD_MAP.md

 Next steps:

 1) Priority:
-- Maybe explore other binary classifiers (as explained in the ML_2_Model towards the end)...
+- Maybe explore other binary classifiers (maybe use a neural network ?)...
 - ... while using hyperparameters and GradientDescent to better tune our models. *** (see the end for guidance)
 - Check if we should use a specific technique to give more weight to the target G than B (bc we habe 61% of B and 39% of G)